Sjord/Sjord.github.io/_posts/2019-01-07-quickly-set-up-a-test-mail-server.md

 date: 2019-04-10
 ---

-If you are setting up a web application on your own computer you sometimes need a simple mailserver that just lets you view emails, for example for a password reset mail.
-This article lists several solutions to quickly set up a test mailserver.
+If you are setting up a web application on your own computer you sometimes need a simple mail server that just lets you view emails, for example for a password reset mail.
+This article lists several solutions to quickly set up a test mail server.

 <!-- photo source: https://pixabay.com/en/scouting-tools-nature-camping-1146330/ -->